 All about finance

-You can find a full example of a benefit statement here (PDF, 289KB) .
+You can find an example of a full benefit statement here (PDF, 93KB) .

 How is the co-payment calculated?

 In Switzerland, every insured person contributes towards the cost of the medical benefits claimed under compulsory basic insurance, such as visits to the doctor, medication and hospital costs.
-This co-payment consists of the deductible (a fixed amount) and the excess of 10%.
-The amount of your annual co-payment, how much you have already paid and how much remains to be paid is shown at the end of your benefit statement.
-You can find out from the blog how to change your deductible and when the excess applies.
+This co-payment comprises the deductible, which is a fixed amount, and a 10% excess.
+The end of your statement shows the maximum annual co-payment, the amount you have already used and amount remaining.
+The blog explains how you can change your deductible and when the excess applies.